-The information contained in this report and on the Boring / Test Pit Logs is not intended to provide the contractor with all the information needed for proper selection of equipment, means and methods, or for cost and schedule estimation purposes.
+The information contained in this report and on the Boring Logs are not intended to provide the contractor with all the information needed for proper selection of equipment, means and methods, or for cost and schedule estimation purposes.
 The use of information contained in the report for bidding purposes should be done at the contractor's option and risk.